jacksund/simmate/tutorials/05_Search_the_database.md

 from simmate.shortcuts import setup  # this connects to our database from simmate.database.third_parties.jarvis import JarvisStructure

-# This only needs to ran once
+# This only needs to ran once -- then data is stored locally.
 JarvisStructure.load_data_archive()

 # now explore the data (only the first 150 structures here)